How to File an Injury Claim if You Got Hit in a Police Pursuit

 A good law firm would not be overly-focused on the fee at the beginning.
 After all, they only get paid when you win, and if you lose they lose.
 A brief case review can help you determine the chances of winning the claim.

-Texas Police Car Accident Statistics
+Texas Police Pursuit Accident Statistics

 In 2021, there were 4,505 police car accidents across the State of Texas.
 Broken down in terms of order of severity, these included: